ericodle/GRU_Classifying_GTZAN/README.md

 - [ ] MFCC_primer.ipynb

-This Jupyter Notebook with direct link to a ready-to-use Google Colab environment is intended to answer the questions "What is an MFCC?" and "How do I generate them?"

-- [ ] live_runs

 This folder contains a collection of Jupyter Notebooks (linked to Google Colab) that were saved and uploaded to GitHub immediately after running.
 In their currently saved state, they serve as a record of the experimental runs on which we base our results.
 Users are welcome to play around with these scripts and try to beat our top test accuracy of 90.7%.